 Students who are interested in applying for federal financial aid are encouraged to apply by June 1

-for the fall semester and Nov.
-1 for the spring semester.
+for the fall term and Nov.
+1 for the spring term.
 Financial aid awards cannot be processed until

 all necessary documents are completed.
 Students who are receiving federal financial aid must maintain